Group-4W/SoftEng/CODE_OF_CONDUCT.md

 ## Unwelcome sexual attention or physical contact

-Unwelcome sexual attention or physical contact is from of sexual harassment that occurs when someone makes unwanted sexual nature.Yhis type of behavior can be especially harmful in a work or educational setting, as it creates a hostile and intimidating environment that can interfere with an individual’s ability to perform their job or effectively.
+Unwelcome sexual attention or physical contact is from of sexual harassment that occurs when someone makes unwanted sexual nature.
+This type of behavior can be especially harmful in a work or educational setting, as it creates a hostile and intimidating environment that can interfere with an individual’s ability to perform their job or effectively.

 - Unwanted touching, kissing, hugging, or fondling
 - Sexual propositions or advances